POLICIES AND PROCEDURES

 Student Engagement

-Our enrollment is continuous from September to June and students can work at their own pace; however, they must be actively engaged (submitting work on a regular basis) in their course(s).
+Our enrolment for secondary grades 10-12 is continuous and students can work at their own pace; however, they must be actively engaged (submitting work on a regular basis) in their course(s).
 If a student is going to be inactive in a course for over two weeks the student must contact and inform their teacher(s).

 Students who are inactive in a course for four(4) weeks or more without informing their teacher(s) risk being withdrawn from the course.